elliottsipple/csc450-checkpoint3/README.md

 The config file is used by several other webpages, as it includes the Oracle database connection and user setup.
 The functions file includes a get function for retrieving parameters from the URL.
 The login file includes a form to log a user in and redirects depending on the username provided.
 The logout file simply destroys a user's session and redirects to the login page.
 The __producer__ (Production office), __dealer__, __marketer__ (Marketing office), and __customer__ pages are individualized for the needs of each user.
 You can log in and test the pages for each user using the above usernames (in bold) and the password '**password**'.

+### Instructions

+The customer page currently allows customers to sort available vehicles by dealer.
+The producer page allows you to add a vehicle by selecting the model and dealer, entering a VIN, color, engine, transmission, production date, and tag price.
+The VIN must be unique and under 10 characters in length.
+The production date must not be in the future.
+After adding the vehicle successfully to the database, the producer will receive a success message.

 ### Setup

 Simply drag and drop all files to the root directory of __**username@csweb.hh.nku.edu**__ using FileZilla or Cyberduck, logging in with your NKU username and password.
 Make sure you are on the NKU Encrypted network or are connected via VPN.